Ollama-Agent-Roll-Cage/oarc-rag/docs/Specification.md

 # Ultra-Fast, Lightweight RAG Engine: Detailed Specification & Implementation Plan

-This document outlines the design, architecture, and implementation plan for an ultra-fast, lightweight Retrieval-Augmented Generation (RAG) engine that is highly concurrent, dynamically self-refining, and coupled with real-time visualization.
-The system leverages advanced embedding generation, approximate nearest neighbor (ANN) search (via HNSW), recursive agent operations on a pandas-based data backend, and a multi-threaded FastAPI service for concurrent HTTP interactions.
-The entire system is enhanced with a cognitive system layer (CRAG) that provides self-regulation and memory optimization capabilities.
+This document provides a comprehensive design, architecture, and implementation specification for an advanced Retrieval-Augmented Generation (RAG) engine.
+The system is designed with principles of high concurrency, self-improvement, and cognitive regulation.
+It integrates cutting-edge embedding generation with approximate nearest neighbor (ANN) search through Hierarchical Navigable Small World (HNSW) algorithms, a recursive agent framework for content refinement, and a FastAPI-based service layer.
+The architecture includes the Cognitive RAG (CRAG) layer that introduces neurologically-inspired self-regulation and memory optimization capabilities.

 ## Table of Contents